shizhehe/cartridges/README.md

 wandb: Run data is saved locally in /tmp/wandb/run-20241201_123456-abc1def2
 wandb: Synced 5 files to https://wandb.ai/your-entity/cartridges/runs/abc1def2
 ```
-The run ID is the final part (`abc1def2`), or use the full path format: `your-entity/your-project/abc1def2`
+The run ID is in the full path format: `your-entity/your-project/abc1def2`
 You can also find the run ID in the "Overview" tab of the WandB UI under "Run path".